-IP addresses can be stored in the non-volatile RAM of the modules.
-It is possible to assign fixed IP address to the Agilent 1100 modules, using either a handheld Control Module or Telnet to assign IP addresses.
+IP addresses can be stored in the non-volatile RAM of the module's LAN card.
+Depending on the LAN card it is possible to assign a fixed IP address to the Agilent 1200/1100 Series modules, using either a handheld control module, a mode selecting a predefined address by DIP switch or Telnet to assign IP addresses.
+It is possible to assign a fixed IP address to the 6890N and 6850 using the front display.
 Additional Hardware Required for LAN Instrument Control

 An industry standard LAN PC card is shipped with all Agilent ChemStation 32-Bit PC bundles.

-An instrument LAN card can also be ordered from Agilent Technoligies as an option to the instrument or as an individual part.
+An instrument LAN card can also be ordered from Agilent Technologies as an option to the instrument or as an individual part.
 Please ask your Agilent Technologies representative for details.